 The online certificate application will require you to upload notarized letters of experience that document how you meet the minimum experience needed for that certificate type.
 These letters must come from owners or officers of current or previous employers, or clients that have hired you to do work.
 If you are the owner of the company, you must go to previous employers or clients that you have done work for as you can not be your own reference.

 Notarized letters should be in the following format:

-Colorado Revised Statutes require that applicants submit an Affidavit of Lawful Presence and a Secure and Verifiable Identification as proof that they are lawfully present in the United States.
-Applications can be made in person or by mail.
+Colorado Revised Statutes require that applicants submit an Affidavit of Lawful Presence and Secure and Verifiable Identification as proof that they are lawfully present in the United States.

 In the event that your application is not approved, you will be given the opportunity to apply a second time.
 Additional documentation is required.

 However, if the application is not approved the second time, there is a six-month waiting period before applicants can re-apply for the same certificate type.

 If your application is approved, you will have 90 days to procure your certificate by paying the appropriate fee amount.
 Specialty D certificates are valid for 3 years.